Wolfgang Knaller

-Wolfgang Knaller (born 9 October 1961), is an Austrian football goalkeeper, who played mostly for Admira Wacker and Austria Wien.
+Wolfgang Knaller (born 9 October 1961) is an Austrian footballer who played as a goalkeeper.

 Club career

 Knaller started his Austrian Football Bundesliga career with SV Spittal an der Drau in 1984 and has played professionally for over 20 years.
 In 2006, he joined lower league FC Waidhofen/Ybbs and in 2007 he moved to ASK Baumgarten.

 International career

 He made his debut for Austria in an October 1991 European championship qualification match against Northern Ireland and was a participant at the 1998 FIFA World Cup.
 He earned 4 caps.
 His last international was a May 1996 friendly match against the Czech Republic.

 Personal life

 Knaller was born in Waiern, Feldkirchen in Kärnten.
 His brother Walter, a striker, scored 126 Austrian Bundesliga goals from 1980 through 1992.
 His son Marco is also a goalkeeper.